General Coronavirus advice and guidance

-The UK National Agency and the European Commission are closely monitoring information regarding the Coronavirus (COVID-19) outbreak.
+The UK National Agency (NA) and the European Commission continue to closely monitor information regarding the Coronavirus Pandemic.

 Please note: This news item was first published on 26 February 2020.
-It was last updated on 14 April 2020.
+It was last reviewed on 19 August 2021.
 We are regularly updating the webpage as more information becomes available.